OmkarPathak/omkarpathak.github.io/_posts/2017-12-31-exploring-kalsubai.md

 ---
 layout: post
 title: Trip to Kalsubai, Highest Peak in Maharashtra
-description: My experience while exploring Kalsubai highest peak of Maharashtra
+description: Exploring Kalsubai highest peak of Maharashtra
 comments: true
+keywords: Kalsubai, trekking, exploring, kalsubai peak, one day trek, trek to kalsubai, overnight, overnight trek kalsubai, bari, highest, highest point in Maharashtra, bhandardara, kalsubai
 ---

 It all started on 29th December 2017 when a group of 45 enthusiasts joined to explore **Kalsubai** which is the highest peak of Maharashtra with a height of 1646m (about 5400ft).
 This trek was organized by [Swachhand Outdoors](https://www.facebook.com/swachhandoutdoors/) which is a voluntary organization formed with an aim of promoting Mountaineering and Adventure Sports and spreading awareness about Environment Conservation.